MicrosoftDocs/appcenter-docs/docs/test-cloud/appium/preparing-for-upload.md

 ### Reinstallation

-On a shared device cloud, it is important for us to guarantee that devices are cleaned between each test.
+On a shared device cloud, it's important for us to guarantee that devices are cleaned between each test.
 The next customer using the device may be someone from another organization.
 In App Center Test, the app is automatically uninstalled after the completion of your test run.

 It's possible to omit `MobileCapabilityType.FULL_RESET` and set `MobileCapabilityType.NO_RESET` to `true` to speed up test execution.
 See [Reset Strategies](https://appium.io/docs/en/writing-running-appium/other/reset-strategies/index.html) for details.